Totley Rise Transmitter OS Grid Ref SK 322 807

 However, what is transmitted is all within Totley`s original B group.

-For Totley`s frequencies see its "transmitter channel allocations".
-This information
+For Totley`s frequencies see its "Channel Allocation Guide".
+This information can

 Totley mast can be difficult to see as it is hidden behind the trees of Poynton Wood, but it is actually situated just off Poynton Wood Glade.
 It looks just like a telegraph pole and is often mistaken for one !